ColmeSH/utils/docs/python.md

 # Python Utils

-Here you can find a lot of Python tips.
+Here you can find a lot of Python tips

 ## Run Simple Server

-- move to your command line window and type: 'python -m SimpleHTTPServer 8000'
+Move to your command line window and type and navigate to your project root:

+    -'python -m SimpleHTTPServer 8000'